Is a 20-year term life insurance policy right for you?

 Many life insurance companies offer "convertible" term policies.
 Convertibility lets you change your coverage to permanent whole life without getting a new medical exam — which would likely increase your cost.
 Guardian lets you convert a life insurance contract at any point in the first five years — and offers an optional Extended Conversion Rider which enables you to do so for the duration of the insurance term.2

 Why convert?
 If you're not a diligent saver, you may be attracted to the wealth-building aspect of whole life insurance.
-If you've had a serious health problem – for example, a heart attack – it may be difficult to get other coverage.
-Or maybe you just want permanent life-long insurance protection.
+Converting to a permanent policy can provide lifelong coverage and a guaranteed death benefit, ensuring your beneficiaries are protected no matter what.
+If you’ve had a serious health problem — for example, a heart attack — it may be difficult to get other coverage.
+Or maybe you just want permanent life-long insurance protection and the cash value accumulation that comes with this policy.
 20-year coverage might seem like the best choice now, but things change.

 When can 20-year term life insurance be a fit?
 And when might it not be a fit?